 The nicest villages to access the hikes in the Dolomites of Trentino

-The main city in Trentino is Trento; yet the best access points to the hikes in the Dolomites of Trentino are the villages scattered around Val di Fiemme and Val di Fassa.
-When I visited, I spent a few nights in Castello di Fiemme, a lovely small village near Val di Fiemme main village, Cavalese, and some in Moena, in Val di Fassa.
-Both of them are lovely places to visit.
+The main city in Trentino is Trento; yet the best access points to the hikes in the Dolomites of Trentino are the villages scattered around Val di Fiemme, Val di Fassa and Primiero Valley.
+When I visited, I spent a few nights in Castello di Fiemme, a lovely small village near Val di Fiemme main village, Cavalese; some in Moena, in Val di Fassa and some in Fiera di Primiero, in Primiero Valley.
+All of them are lovely places to visit.

 Cavalese was founded in the 11th century, and nowadays is a major tourist hot spot as it is really well connected to all the ski slopes and it provides easy access to the best hikes in the Dolomites.
 The village is itself a really nice place to visit, with an interesting museum and art gallery that have permanent as well as temporary exhibits; and there’s plenty of good hotels, restaurants and bars.